top of page

 Somewhere along the way, rest became optional for mothers.

 Not officially.
 No one announced it.
 But the expectation crept in quietly and stayed.
-There is always something to do, someone to tend to, something unfinished.
-And slowly, rest disappeared.
+There’s always something to do, someone to tend to, or something unfinished.
+Slowly, rest disappeared.

 What we don’t talk about enough is this: when mothers don’t rest, relationships suffer.